splash-networks/admin-panel-doc/docs/customer-data/api.md

 ## Customers

 Customer data can be retrieved using the customers API.
+If using multi-tenancy replace `default` with the team identifier.

 ```
 Request Type: GET
 API Endpoint: /customers
+Query Parameters: slug=default
 ```

 ![Get Customers](../assets/images/customer-data/api/api-customers.png)

 ## Customer Visits

 Customer visit data can be retrieved using the customer-visits API.
+If using multi-tenancy replace `default` with the team identifier.

 ```
 Request Type: GET
 API Endpoint: /customer-visits
+Query Parameters: slug=default
 ```

 ![Get Customer Visits](../assets/images/customer-data/api/api-visits.png)